CogappLabs/storiiies-viewer-nextjs/README.md

 ## Features

 - Create stories from any IIIF image URL
-- Draw annotation regions on images with OpenSeadragon
+- Add annotations at the current viewport position
+- Resize and reposition annotations with Annotorious
 - Drag-and-drop reordering of annotations
 - Add images to annotations
 - Preview stories in multiple IIIF viewers: